Northern Lights holidays in Northern Norway

-Best northern lights holidays and aurora tours in Northern Norway are in Lyngenfjord region.
-Try your hand at northern lights photography and join a aurora hunt safari with a local guide.
-Enjoy a northern lights's & local food outdoors on a traditional lavvu dinner.
+The best Northern Lights holidays and Aurora tours in Northern Norway are in the Lyngenfjord region, close to Tromsø and the Lyngen Alps.
+Try your hand at Northern Lights photography and join a Northern Lights Safari with a local guide, before enjoying local food outdoors in a traditional lavvu!

-Check out our frequently asked questions about northern lights and aurora photography at the bottom of this page and start planning your northern lights holiday in Norway today.
+Check out the FAQ Northern Lights and Aurora Borealis photography at the bottom of this page and start planning your Northern Lights holiday in Norway today!

 Northern Lights Packages

 Experience the magic light of the polar night season, when the sun is below the horizon 24/7 and the twilight colours on the sky.
 During the day you can participate in a range of winter activities such as dog sledding, snowshoeing, snowmobile safaris, cross country skiing and more.

 The best place to see the northern lights in Norway is pretty muc anywhere in the Northern Norway.
 The Lyngenfjord region and Tromsø lies directly below the aurora oval, making it the perfect place to spot the northern lights.
 In the Lyngenfjord region, you can find plenty of places with very little light pollution, you can often even see and photograph the aurora from your accommodation.

 Find a place with an open sky view towards the north, and wait.
 The northern lights often cross the sky east - west.

 The best time to see the northern lights in Norway is from mid Septemeber to end of March.
 A couple of weeks earlier and later you can also see the stronger aurora sometime around midnight.
 It is best to head outside between 21:00 and 02:00, most often the northern lights appear around 23:00-01:00.